HIIT vs Steady-State Cardio: Which Burns Fat Faster?

 What Is Cardio Exercise?

-At its core, cardio exercise is all about turning movement into momentum.
+Cardio exercise is simply about keeping your body moving and your heart working harder.
 It strengthens your heart and lungs, improves oxygen flow, and builds lasting endurance—all while boosting your overall health.

 More than just a way to burn calories, consistent cardiovascular training enhances circulation, sharpens mental focus, and can even lead to better sleep quality.